mui/mui-x/docs/data/data-grid/filtering/filtering.md

 };
 ```

-If no `linkOperator` is provided, the grid will use `GridLinkOperator.Or` by default.
+If no `linkOperator` is provided, the data grid will use `GridLinkOperator.Or` by default.

 ### Initialize the filters